oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-6-governance.md

 - Create a function
 - Create a rule

 As a result, you can prevent the creation of new Compute resources in your tenancy.
-Anyone who tries to create resources after crossing the budget is unable to do so and sees a message notifying them that the compartment quota was exceeded.
+This means that anyone who tries to create resources after crossing the budget threshold is unable to do so and sees a message notifying them that the compartment quota has been exceeded.

-Source: [Enforced budgets on OCI using functions and quotas][cost_3steps1]
+**Reference:** [Enforced budgets on OCI using functions and quotas][cost_3steps1]

 ### Visibility

-[Cost Analysis Dashboard][cost_doku_analysis] provides easy-to-use visualization to help you track and optimize your Oracle Cloud Infrastructure spending by
+The [Cost Analysis Dashboard][cost_doku_analysis] provides easy-to-use visualization to help you track and optimize your Oracle Cloud Infrastructure spending by:

 - Service (shown by default when the Cost Analysis page first opens)
 - Service and Description
 - Service and SKU (Part Number)